Change Text Size +100%-

 5. Secure children and pets before getting underway.
 If they need your attention, pull off the road safely to care for them.
 Reaching into the backseat can cause you to lose control of the vehicle.

-3. If you have passengers, enlist their help so you can focus safely on driving.
+3. If you have passengers, let them be your co-pilot so you can focus safely on driving.

 2. If another activity demands your attention, instead of trying to attempt it while driving, pull off the road and stop your vehicle in a safe place.
-To avoid temptation, power down or stow devices before heading out.
+To avoid temptation, turn your phone off or store it somewhere you cannot reach it before heading out.

 1. As a general rule, if you cannot devote your full attention to driving because of some other activity, it’s a distraction.
 Take care of it before or after your trip, not while behind the wheel.